gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 In case of successful verification of the PoP evidence, the joining node uses the information received in the Joining Response to set up the Group OSCORE Security Context, as described in {{Section 2 of I-D.ietf-core-oscore-groupcomm}}.
 If the following parameters were not included in the 'key' parameter of the Joining Response, the joining node considers the following default values, consistently with {{Section 3.2 of RFC8613}}.

-* Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 (COSE algorithm encoding: -10) as HKDF Algorithm.
+* Absent the 'hkdf' parameter, the joining node considers HKDF SHA-256 as HKDF Algorithm to use in the OSCORE group.

-* Absent the 'salt' parameter, the joining node considers the empty byte string as Master Salt.
+* Absent the 'salt' parameter, the joining node considers the empty byte string as Master Salt to use in the OSCORE group.

 In addition, the joining node maintains an association between each public key retrieved from the 'pub_keys' parameter and the role(s) that the corresponding group member has in the OSCORE group.